6012 Sherry Lane Dallas, TX 75225

 Dental implants process infographic

-To mimic the natural structure of your real teeth, dental implants are put together in three parts.
-An implant post, which is made of surgical-grade titanium, will be surgically placed into your jawbone.
-Your jaw will then heal for 3-6 months to ensure that it is integrated into your bone before the next phase.
-This post is what allows your dental implant to give you the durability that you desire, so it’s important to be patient during the healing process.
+After oral surgery, we will let your jaw heal for 3 to 6 months.
+Dr. Huckin will make sure that it integrates into your bone before moving to the next phase.
+This post is what allows your dental implant to give you the durability that you desire.
+So it’s important to be patient during the healing process.

-After the healing process is complete, we will attach an abutment (dental crown) to the post.
+After the healing process is complete, we will attach an abutment to the post.
+This abutment will hold the dental crown in place.
 Once complete, your crown will function like a regular tooth and blend in seamlessly with your smile.

 Most of our patients experience some form of dental anxiety over the surgical portion of dental implants.
 If this is the case for you, know that Dr. Huckin will help.
-Our team uses a local anesthetic to ensure that any discomfort is limited.
-Dr. Huckin will discuss an after-care plan with you prior to the surgery to ensure that you are prepared and well-informed on the process.
+Our team uses a local anesthetic and can provide sedation to ensure that we limit all pain and discomfort.

 Benefits of Dental Implants

 Dentists consider dental implants as one of the most successful tooth replacement options for their numerous benefits.
-They offer cosmetic as well as oral health benefits that improve the health, function, and beauty of your smile.
+They offer cosmetic as well as dental health benefits that contribute to the health, function, and beauty of your smile.
+Some of the benefits include:

 • Patients can enjoy their favorite foods and beverages without restriction.
-Since dental implants replace the natural tooth root, they offer a more secure, stable solution, which allows patients to enjoy their food without fear of slippage or uncomfortable chewing.
+Dental implants are a more secure and stable solution because they replace the natural tooth root.
+This allows patients to enjoy their food without fear of slippage or uncomfortable chewing.

-• They help stimulate bone regeneration.
-Many patients experience bone density loss in the jaw when they lose a tooth.
+• Our dental implants will help stimulate jaw bone growth.
+Many patients experience bone density loss in their jaw when they lose a tooth.
 This can result in facial sagging, difficulty chewing, and other complications.
+However, dental implants can prevent all that.

-• Implants look and function like natural teeth.
+• Implants look and function like your real teeth.
 You can enjoy a natural-looking smile once we place and attach the dental implants to complete the procedure.

-• They don’t require a lot of extra maintenance.
+• They don’t require a lot of extra maintenance either.
 Removable options like dentures require adhesive to stay in the mouth.
-It’s extremely messy and requires specific tools and soaks to clean properly.
-With dental implants, you can take care of them like you would natural teeth.
+Denture adhesive can be extremely messy and requires specific tools and soaks to clean properly.
+With dental implants, all you have to do is brush and floss your teeth like normal.

 Care After Surgery